ddanskin/munder-difflin/README.md

-# munder-difflin

-# Project Title
-Munder Difflin Paper Website
+# Munder Difflin Paper Website

-# Motivation
 In this project, I built a sample webpage for a fictitious company called "Munder Difflin Paper".
 Often times, paper companies and office supply type companies follow a similar trend with numerous products splashed across the page.
 In an effort to break that mold and make the page more exciting,